-- In a pan, heat a tablespoon of extra virgin olive oil then make your onion and ginger lightly fry until golden.
+- In a pan, heat a tablespoon of extra virgin olive oil then lightly fry the onion and ginger until golden.

-- Add potatoes cut into cubes (with no skin on) and let them brown for a few minutes.
+- Add peeled potatoes cut into tiny cubes and let them brown for a few minutes.

-- Add 250 gr of hot water and cover with a lid.
+- Add a cup (200 g) of hot water and cover with a lid.
 Cook until potatoes are tender.

-- When cooked, blend them with cooked beets, a pinch of salt and the remaining hot water.
+- When cooked, add cooked beets, a pinch of salt and the remaining hot water.

-- Blend until creamy then add a tablespoon of balsamic vinegar.
+- Using an immersion blender, blend until creamy then add a tablespoon of balsamic vinegar.